user1095108/dpp/README.md

 # dpp
-This is a an easily understandable **decimal** floating-point library library for non-critical tasks and testing.
+This is a an easily understandable **decimal** floating-point library for non-critical tasks and testing.
 The library does not adhere to any particular standard, but was inspired by [DEC64](https://github.com/douglascrockford/DEC64).

 The underlying design goal was to extract as many **decimal** digits as possible out of the **int32_t**/**int64_t** combo, with an eye towards the emerging **int64_t**/**int128_t** combo.
 Hopefully at tolerable performance and binary size.
 # build instructions